Below are some other great websites with information on a range of topics related to ‘green’ gardening, and plant care.

 The Silent Invasion is a website that provides a quick guide to invasive plants in Oregon.
 You can select a state region to see a photo and full description of each invasive plant and links for further information.
 There are also downloadable guides for managing or eliminating invasive plants for gardeners and other outdoor folks.

 Blooming Nursery is a wholesale nursery with a great plant finder resource for homeowners.
 Find great photos, lots of information on plants, what’s blooming now, and plenty of plant lists to download.
-Check out their new Blooming Junction location, their retail outlet!
+Check out Blooming Junction, their new retail outlet in Cornelius, OR.

 Monrovia Nursery is a local wholesale grower of artisan plants.
 There is a splendid plant catalog with great photos where you can search their database by various criterion from growing conditions to plant leaf color and more.

 Stepables will help you find plants that tolerate various amounts of foot traffic on their searchable database.
-The company, in Salem, provides photos of their plants and will point you to local outlets to purchase them.
+The company, in Salem, provides photos and information on all of their plants and will point you to local outlets to purchase them.

 Little Prince of Oregon is a wholesale nursery that supplies native plants, ground covers, ferns, ornamental grasses, sedums, living wall modules and more to retail nurseries all over the Portland Metro region.
 Find information about their plants and where to purchase them.
 Amy is listed as a friend on their resource page.

 Great Plant Picks is an educational program of the Elisabeth C. Miller Botanical Garden in Seattle with a comprehensive palette of over 900 exceptional plants selected for gardeners living west of the Cascade Mountains from Eugene, Oregon, USA to Vancouver, British Columbia, Canada.